Bird Rock, San Diego: History

 The neighborhood is named for an offshore rock that was described as having the shape of a bird and is often photographed with brown pelicans or other birds perching on it.
-The rock formerly included an arch with an opening under it, but the arch was eroded by wave action and finally collapsed in December 2010.
+The rock formerly included an arch with an opening under it, but the arch was eroded by wave action and collapsed in December 2010.

 The neighborhood was subdivided by pioneer developer Michael Francis Hall in 1906.
 He named it Bird Rock City by the Sea.

 During World War II, the area housed a unit of the United States Army Coast Artillery Corps called the Bird Rock Coastal Defense and Anti-Aircraft Training Center.
 The area was thinly-populated until a population explosion in the 1950s.
 Bird Rock Elementary School opened in 1951.

 In 2005 the community installed a controversial series of roundabouts along La Jolla Boulevard and narrowed the street from four lanes to two, in an attempt to reduce traffic speed and discourage cut-through driving while encouraging visits to local businesses.

-The area attracted attention in 2008, when local professional surfer Emery Kauanui died after an altercation with members of a local gang who called themselves the Bird Rock Bandits.
+The area attracted attention in 2008 when local professional surfer Emery Kauanui died after an altercation with members of a local gang who called themselves the Bird Rock Bandits.

-In recent years, a gang based out of Bird Rock, known as the Bird Rock Shooters, or BRS, has been terrorizing local stores through large scale shoplifting and petty theft.
-The only opposition has been from the residents of Dunemere Drive, a street adjacent to the popular Marine Street Beach.
-It is unclear why BRS has so much hate for this hundred yard street, but much gallivanting and reckless behavior has put its residents in a constant state of despair.
-The authorities have yet to comment on this gang and its recent activities.

 The Real World: San Diego was filmed in Bird Rock in 2011.